Embedding Eximee Forms as a web component

 ### Extending REST communication headers (including auth headers for API Gateway)

-In many deployments it is necessary to extend the REST API request headers, especially in applications handling user authentication and relying on access control at the API Gateway level (e.g. OIDC tokens).
+In many deployments, it is necessary to extend REST API request headers, especially in applications that handle user authentication and rely on authorization control at the API Gateway level (e.g. OIDC tokens).

-For this purpose, it is possible to specify a function that creates headers to be attached to each REST request:
+For this purpose, it is possible to specify a function that creates headers which will be added to each REST request:

 ```typescript